epics-modules/modbus/docs/source/index.rst

     - 16-bit word
     - MODBUS_DATA
     - bo, mbbo, mbboDirect, longout
-    - If mask==0 or mask==0xFFFF does Modbus write (value), Else does read/modify/write:Sets bits that are set in value and set in mask,, Clears bits that are clear in value and set in mask
+    - If mask==0 or mask==0xFFFF does Modbus write (value).
+      Else does read/modify/write:Sets bits that are set in value and set in mask.
+      Clears bits that are clear in value and set in mask.
   * - Any
     - NA
     - NA
     - ENABLE_HISTOGRAM
     - bi, mbbi, mbbiDirect, longin
-    - Returns 0/1 if I/O time histogramming is disabled/enabled in driver
+    - Returns 0/1 if I/O time histogramming is disabled/enabled in driver.
   * - Any
     - NA
     - NA
     - ENABLE_HISTOGRAM
     - bo, mbbo, mbboDirect, longout
-    - If value = 0/1 then disable/enable I/O time histogramming in driver,
+    - If value = 0/1 then disable/enable I/O time histogramming in driver.

 asynInt32
 ~~~~~~~~~